What Is the Retail Sector?

 Profit Is the Point: The retail industry is a performance-based industry built on cost control and profitability.
 Management should have familiarity with the standard formulas for measuring profit margins, inventory, customer acquisition, etc. A firm understanding of balance sheet principles and basic accounting functions is crucial to succeeding in retail management.

 What Is a Retail Management System?

-A retail management system (RMS) is a combination of applications within the existing point-of-sale (POS) platform that a retailer uses to manage their business.
-A future article in the retail management series provides more insight into strategy, providers, and analysis of this critical retail technology.
+A retail management system (RMS) is a combination of applications and hardware within the existing point-of-sale (POS) platform that a retailer uses to manage their business.
+It may include solutions for customer service, payment processing, ordering, inventory, and other processes.

 Recommended Reading: Essential Retail Management Books

 Stay ahead of trends and learn strategies for surviving and thriving in retail management from business professionals, academics, researchers, and former retailers.
 Here’s a list of books every retail management professional should read: